Thriftpy/thrift_connector/README.rst

 [max_conn]
     Number of connections to manage in pool.
 [connction_class]
     Connection class implementation.
-Builtin classes are: `ThriftClient` for native thrift, `ThriftPyClient` and `ThriftPyCyClient` for thriftpy, the latter one utilize Cython for better performance.
+Builtin classes are: `ThriftClient` for native thrift, `ThriftPyClient` and `ThriftPyCyClient` for thriftpy, the latter one utilizes Cython for better performance.
 [keepalive]
     Seconds each connection is able to stay alive.
 If oen connection has lived longer than this period, it will be closed.